Upgrading from Artillery v1

-Artillery v2 is an ongoing major upgrade of Artillery, specifically focused on the following areas:
+Artillery v2 is a major upgrade of Artillery, specifically in the following areas:

-- Performance - we're making Artillery faster and more efficient across the board
+- Performance - Artillery v2 is faster and more efficient across the board

 - Extensibility and hackability - to make extension APIs even more powerful so that the community can conitnue building great plugins and extensions on top of Artillery

 - Removing cruft - Artillery has been around for about six years now, and accumulation of some cruft and less-than-ideal design decisions is inevitable.
-We will take the opportunity that comes with a major semver upgrade to remove some of that cruft and revisit those design decisions.
+Artillery v2 removes some of that cruft and revisit those design decisions.

 async/await, new Node.js APIs such as